 Considering a Job Change?
 Keep These 3 Things in Mind

 You’ve been thinking about making a job change.
 You’ve polished your resume, made some tweaks to the LinkedIn profile, and ramped up your networking.
 After nailing a few interviews, you now have an offer in hand.
-What’s next?
+Great.
+So do you leap?
+As always, compensation is the key consideration.
+But that’s not as straightforward as it was early in your career.

 1. Moving to a new state

-Compare your current situation with the new job offer that moves you to a state with a lower cost of living and state income tax.
+Call it the beauty of the USA.
+Fifty states offer 50 different ways to do things–including costs of living and state income taxes.
 Will the concessions for moving expenses cover the commissions and excise taxes you would pay to sell your home?

 2. The new stock offer